Course Info

 Mn/DOT Web Link.

-Welcome to my web site.
-My goal is to provide useful information and tools related to classes that I taught at the University of Minnesota Duluth (UMD).
-It is also my goal to provide useful data and software tools for transportation researchers and practitioners.
-For UMD students who are taking my classes, please click on the top left box of the table labeled Course Info... to find homework assignments, labs, projects, exam results, etc. If you are one of the transportation researchers or engineers who are looking for traffic or RWIS data, below you may find some useful resources.
-Thanks for the visit.
+Welcome to my web page.
+My goal is to provide useful information and tools related to classes that I teach at the University of Minnesota Duluth (UMD).
+It is also my goal to provide useful data and tools for transportation researchers and practitioners.
+For UMD students who are taking my classes, please click on the top left box of the table labeled Current Course ... to find homework assignments, labs, projects, exam info, etc. If you are one of the transportation researchers or engineers who are looking for traffic or Weigh-In-Motion related data and information, below you may find some useful resources.
+Thank you for visiting my web page.
 Prof. Taek Kwon

 TMC Traffic Data-Archive Download Site.
-The data in this archive are continuously collected by the Traffic Management Center (TMC), a division of Mn/DOT, at a 30-second interval from over 4,500 loop detectors located around the Twin Cities Metro freeways, seven days a week and all year round.
-The collected data are then daily packaged into a single zip file and loaded into the UMD ftp server from TMC.
+The data in this archive are continuously collected by the Regional Traffic Management Center (RTMC), a division of MnDOT, at a 30-second interval from over 4,500 loop detectors located around the Twin Cities Metro freeways, seven days a week and all year round.
+The collected data are then daily packaged into a single zip file and then archived.
 The file format follows ... more

 TDA Data Automation Project.
 The Minnesota Department of Transportation (Mn/DOT) has been responsible for collecting, analyzing, and publishing traffic count data from the various roadway systems throughout the state.
 The traffic reporting system mainly developed by the Traffic Forecasting and Analysis Section (TFAS) of Mn/DOT has been used in several federal programs, internal Mn/DOT applications, and many private sectors.
 The objective of this project is to continue the TFAS?automation efforts by computerized integration of the current manual effort to import, filter, and analyze the TMC portion of traffic data contributed to the Mn/DOT’s Traffic Monitoring System.
 The resulting system will allow users to specify the conditions for acceptance tests required by TFAS for both continuous and short-duration count volume data.
 Once the filtering procedures and parameters are set by an operator, the raw data can be automatically processed by the system without human intervention. ... more